nhsuk/betahealth/content/conditions/hernia/types-of-hernia/main-content-2.md

 !!! alert
 ## See a GP now or go to A&E

-If you have a hernia and
+If you have a hernia and:

 * it's painful
 * it feels hot